reefab/Projo/README.md

 This version is made for Raspberry Pi and any \*nix running computer with a RS232 connector) and the Crestron protocol seems to be common to multiple brand of AV equipment.

-A version specially made for OpenWRT devices is avaible in the default branch.
+A version specially made for OpenWRT devices is available in the default branch.

 ## Software